secureblue/secureblue.dev/content/FAQ.md

 ### [Why doesn't my Xwayland app work?](#xwayland)
 {: #xwayland}

-Xwayland is disabled by default on GNOME, KDE Plasma, and Sway.
-Some apps haven't migrated to wayland yet, and will often say so when started from the terminal by complaining about not being able to find X11.
+[Xwayland](https://wayland.freedesktop.org/docs/html/ch05.html#sect-X11-Application-Support-architecture) is disabled by default on GNOME, KDE Plasma, and Sway.
+Some apps haven't migrated to [Wayland](https://en.wikipedia.org/wiki/Wayland_(protocol)) yet, and will often say so when started from the terminal by complaining about not being able to find [X11](https://en.wikipedia.org/wiki/X.Org_Server).
 Since enabling Xwayland is a security degradation, you are encouraged to find alternatives for those apps.
 If you decide you still need Xwayland, run:

 ```
 ujust toggle-xwayland